 Warning: It is not recommended to use painkillers daily on a long term basis.
 The occasional intake however should generally be without problems as long as this is merely the exception rather than the rule (if in doubt for your particular case, consult the corresponding information leaflet and/or your doctor for advice).
 This is anyway only likely to be necessary in the first few weeks or months of the tinnitus, after which one should generally be able to sleep normally without medication.

-In more recent times, a further good method to calm down the tinnitus has been alcohol-free beer: one can in the evening (an hour or so before going to sleep) does usually very much improve the condition for several days and also seems to have a positive long-term effect.Many different therapies are being promoted (see Links below), all of which are however a) of uncertain success , b) more or less expensive and c) usually only provided by a small number of clinics.
+In later years, a further good method to calm down the tinnitus had been alcohol-free beer: one can or bottle in the evening (an hour or so before going to sleep) improved for me the condition for several days and also had a positive long-term effect.Many different therapies are being promoted (see Links below), all of which are however a) of uncertain success , b) more or less expensive and c) usually only provided by a small number of clinics.
 Several of these promote their case by publishing statistics that show how much superior their own method is compared to others, but it is obvious that this is little more than a commercial advertising tool.
 Fact is that none of these methods is generally accepted and can offer a reasonably good chance of an improvement let alone a cure; on the contrary, in most cases the condition is likely to get worse.
 This is not really surprising: most therapies have a typical duration of several weeks (one could hardly afford a longer one anyway) and it is unlikely that the tinnitus can calm down in this relatively short period (the stress related to the unusual environment, time pressure etc. is in fact more likely to make it worse).
 Tinnitus is now being considered as a kind of feedback- mechanism within the brain and hearing-system which maintains itself and is therefore very difficult to suppress.
 It may consequently take several months or longer until a significant improvement is achieved, which means that a home-treatment is the only realistic option.
 Obviously, each tinitus case has its own characteristics and I do therefore not suggest that my own experiences should be followed to the letter, but I am convinced that only a personal long-term strategy will be successful in controlling and improving the condition.
 It may take some time to work this out, but eventually one will find a way of life that provides the right conditions for the tinnitus to stabilize itself at progressively weaker intensity.

 Some Remarks regarding Tinnitus- TherapiesThe huge amount of different (and mostly contradictory) information regards tinnitus makes it difficult to find an appropriate remedy for the individual case.
 The reason for this unsatisfactory situation is simply that the causes of tinnitus are not clearly known.
 Any therapy 'off the shelf' is therefore likely to fail or make matters even worse.
 A personal approach, which takes the response of the tinnitus to the individual living conditions into account, seems in my opinion to be the only safe way of improvement.
 As in my case, this does not require any exotic therapies but only relatively minor adjustments of the personal life-style.